rohithsure2000/funnel-analytics-platform/README.md

 values are shared across \_multiple different customers*, sometimes years apart.
 I tried deriving real sessions from timestamps instead (a standard
-technique: a new session starts after a 30-minute gap in a customer's activity — see `src/sessionize.py`), and found the data doesn't actually support that either: **the median gap between a customer's consecutive events is 36 days**, and only 0.04% of gaps are under 30 minutes.
+technique: a new session starts after a 30-minute gap in a customer's activity, see `src/sessionize.py`), and found the data doesn't actually support that either: **the median gap between a customer's consecutive events is 36 days**, and only 0.04% of gaps are under 30 minutes.
 There's no visit-clustered behavior to recover here.
-So instead of forcing a session-based funnel the data can't support, this project measures a **customer lifecycle funnel** — across a customer's entire history, did they ever reach each stage — which is a standard and honest way to frame a funnel when session data isn't trustworthy.
+So instead of forcing a session-based funnel the data can't support, this project measures a **customer lifecycle funnel**, across a customer's entire history, did they ever reach each stage, which is a standard and honest way to frame a funnel when session data isn't trustworthy.

 **2. `experiment_group` is assigned per _event_, not per _customer_.**